Louis de la Pivardière: Significance

 No record of Pivardière exists after the court confirmed his identity.
 It is unknown where and when he died.
 The court case surrounding his supposed murder, however, gained considerable public attention and, at the turn of the 18th century, raised questions about judicial corruption and nobility.
 It also served as one of Henri François d'Aguesseau's most notable court cases as the king's Attorney General.

 Pivardière willingly gave up his noble title and identity to marry an undistinguished young woman in Auxerre.
 Nobility was typically seen as desirable, but Pivardière's experiences highlighted a less glamorous side of nobility.
 His military ambitions fell flat, his holdings were inconsequential, and he held little to no influence in the workings of the world around him..Though the scandal surrounding his supposed murder was bizarre, the reason for his disappearance was almost even more bizarre.
 The harsh verdict against the maidservant Mercier also highlighted the awkward workings of the judicial system in late 17th-century France.
 She was found guilty of giving false testimony, but it was likely that Morin and Bonnet coerced her into giving them testimony that would work in their favor.
 With Lemoyne dead, Mercier took the fall for the failures of the court system.

 Legacy

 The sensational story of Louis de la Pivardière seemed like it was written for the stage.
 In fact, it was: French dramatist Florent Carton Dancourt adapted Pivardière's story for the stage in Le Mari retrouvé (The Husband Returned), which was staged in Paris in late 1698 to massive audiences.

 The story was recounted by François Richer in a popular pitaval.
 This source was used by E. T. A. Hoffmann for his short story The Marquise de la Pivardiere (1820).

 More recently, in 1972 a French made-for-TV dramatization of the case entitled L'Etrange trépas de Monsieur de la Pivardière (The Strange Death of Monsieur de la Pivardière) aired on the French National Broadcasting system.
-In 1990, director Antonín Moskalyk (Czechoslovakia) created an episode Písmo (Handwritting) of the TV series Dobrodružství kriminalistiky (Adventure in Criminological Investigation) inspired by the case.
+In 1990, director Antonín Moskalyk (Czechoslovakia) created an episode Písmo (Handwriting) of the TV series Dobrodružství kriminalistiky (Adventure in Criminological Investigation) inspired by the case.